Hedgehog Cage Liners & Shavings: Keep them Clean and Cozy!

 You will most likely house your hedgehog in a cage similar to that of a hamster or guinea pig.

 However, the way you line the cage will differ for a hedgehog.

-You’ll have a choice between using a fabric/absorbent cage liner and traditional pet cage shavings/pellets when you first assemble their habitat.
+When you first assemble their habitat, you’ll have a choice between using a fabric/absorbent cage liner and traditional pet cage shavings/pellets.

-Let’s go over each type of cage filler to determine the best option for your pet hedgehog.
+Let’s review each type of cage filler to determine the best option for your pet hedgehog.

 Shavings as hedgehog cage lining

-So, aside from having an actual lining to keep it cozy, it is also valuable to have some shaving to not only absorb liquids but also to an extra warmth habitat.
+So, aside from having an actual lining to keep it cozy, it is also valuable to have some shaving to absorb liquids and a different warmth habitat.

-Consider the information below to find the right shaving for them.
+Consider the information below to find the proper shaving for them.

-You should NEVER use wood shavings in your hedgehog’s cage.
+It would be best if you NEVER used wood shavings in your hedgehog’s cage.

 Treated wood shavings made from cedar or pine will harm and potentially kill your hedgehog.